 Rob was determined from day one to achieve success.
 That's what I remember most

 vividly.
 From finding a way to attend IWF Live Events at the age of 15, to being one of the first people to call the

 wrestling school, to finding a way to car-pool to the school three to four days a week when he was only 16.

 he pick things up quickly in training?

 and have held many IWF championship titles.

 He’s a charismatic guy.
+Was that always evident?

 Yes.
 In wrestling, you either have it, or you don't.
 He

 had it.
 In-ring skills, speaking skills, a good look.
 Our fans loved him from day one.

 you help him develop his character (what was his initial gimmick?)